Welcome

 Projects & Prizes

-In 2020-2022, I am principal investigator (PI) for a joint project with Insa Lawler (Co-I), Understanding Progress, in Science and Beyond, funded by the Icelandic Research Fund.
+During 2020-2022, I was principal investigator (PI) for a joint project with Insa Lawler (Co-I), Understanding Progress, in Science and Beyond, funded by the Icelandic Research Fund.

 I have been fortunate to receive the following prizes in recent years: